• Instagram

 What are your metaphysical beliefs now?
 How have they evolved?

-You asked question two in a timely fashion without knowing what question number one held in store.
-I am not surprised.
-As new friends, Jude, we bounce off the other in meaningful ways.
 As a child, I began asking the big questions about existence; my father says at age four, "Who and where is God?"
-Not to be presumptuous, I guess you could have called me a born "seeker."
 As a teen, I received a copy of Kahlil Gibran's, The Prophet, and it cracked my heart open.

-According to Dr. Brenneman, by walking the path of personal growth—a youth followed the way of expansion.
+According to Campbell, by walking the path of personal growth—a youth follows the way of expansion.
 My metaphysical framework at the time told me "there must be something more."
 And in that period I believed the search had structure and sought out spiritual teachings.
 I don't anymore.
-Though I read much needed reminders, most recently, A New Earth by Eckhart Tolle.
 In writing or painting I am most authentic, my mind quiets, and I remember to breathe.
 I'm trying to focus on the art of becoming compassionate, and becoming a valley instead of a mountain.

-I called Dr. Brenneman one day out of the blue a decade ago, to ask a question, having spoken after graduation only once.
+I called Dr. Brenneman one day out of the blue, ages past, to ask a question, having spoken after graduation only once.
 I'd been researching the history of Black Madonnas.
-I am a Virgo, and that might be why the imagery of Madonnas threads through my life.
-He answered the phone, and I randomly asked, "What is your opinion of the Black Madonna?", as I was researching the topic too.
-He nearly jumped out of his skin; having just walked in the door after arriving home from a world tour with his wife on the "Black Madonna Pilgrimage."
-A bit freaked by my question, he asked, "How did you know?
+I am a Virgo, and that might be why Madonna imagery threads through my life.
+He answered the phone, and I randomly asked, "What is your opinion of the Black Madonna?"
+He nearly jumped out of his skin; having just walked in the door after arriving home from a world tour with his wife—the "Black Madonna Pilgrimage."
+There was a pause, he asked, "How did you know?
 Why did you ask that?"
 I had no answer.
-He then told his story; peering over a hole in the ground above a site deemed sacred, he had the sensation the goddess screamed at him, in an attempt to pull him into the bowels of the earth.
-Terrified, he'd never experienced anything remotely close.
-Dr. Brenneman wore the phenomenon on his spine when I'd asked my question.
+He then told his story; peering over a hole in the ground above a site deemed sacred, (Greece or Italy) he had the sensation "the goddess" screamed at him, in an attempt to pull him into the bowels of the earth.

-All this said, my metaphysical belief has a great deal more to do with the everyday mystical, if you will, encounters we experience than with the great hereafter.
+All this said, my metaphysical belief has a great deal more to do with the everyday mystical, if you will, encounters we experience than with the hereafter.
 I do believe in a God, or Great Spirit, that is unquantifiable, and I believe in free-will.
-I think we are placed here to become mighty oaks, and that happens daily.
-I imagine souls return like the seasons, and there is an unseen universe above and around us—a mirror image of the now.
+I think we're placed here to become oaks, and that happens daily.
 I think physicists one day will prove the string dimensions of time—physicists will prove if you will, the concepts of our spirituality.
-As I understand it, they are hot on the trail of incredible discovery now.
-Though that reality's far off, I imagine.
-The mystical is not in a book written between pages.
-It is in the minimal encounters we record each day.
-It is the voice calling from the earth screaming at us to see.
-Paradise is the earth we stand upon, in magnitudes of love, we can't understand, created for each living creature.
+As I understand it, they're hot on the trail of discovery now.
+The mystical is in the minimal encounters we record each day.
+It is a voice calling from the earth screaming at us to see.
+Paradise is the earth we stand upon.

 What is your writing process?
 In painting?
 Do these activities feed back and forth, or are they separate?

-A born doer, I take my paintings to bed, just joking, and spring from bed to write a storyline.
 I am all in when working.
-Passion consumed, either writing, painting, house design, or furniture, I often forget to eat.
-If examined, there is little separation between the disciplines in my life.
+There is little separation between the disciplines in my life.
 I've cut a hole in the wall, and boarded up an original door.
 I cut and paste and edit.
 The walls of my house appear as an oversized canvas, and so I paint a floral frieze with dragonflies.
 When it no longer resonates, I paint it over.
 Very little is static in my life.
-I've been known to rearrange the furniture in a hotel room even though spending one night.
-Anything ugly goes in the closet and comes back out before we leave.
 My demands might make me the last person you'd want to live alongside indefinitely.
-It could be said, I seek or prefer "blank documents" that perpetually ask me to write.
-Writing and painting, occupy many hours of a day.
+It could be said, I seek or prefer "blank documents" that perpetually ask me to create.
 I can't say I've ever experienced writer's block, and am never bored.
 Please don't hate me for that admission.
 Blue, yes, but not bored.
 I give credit to my mother who encouraged creativity.
-(My debut novel, Never a Cloud, published November 15, 2022.)
-I move between brush and pen until one discipline screams "basta"—enough is enough, get back over here.
+Never a Cloud, published November 15, 2022.

 IMG_4781